madina-mir/boidPro/README.md

 #### **Separation** – Boids avoid crowding by maintaining a safe distance from nearby boids.
 #### **Alignment** – Boids align their velocity with the average velocity of their neighbors.
 ***
-In addition to these, my simulation will incorporate **predator avoidance**, user control over the **number of boids**, adjustable **visual range**, real-time **boid creation** via mouse clicks, and interactive **obstacles** that mimic real-world constraints like trees.
+In addition to these, my simulation will incorporate **predator avoidance**, user control over the **number of boids**, real-time **boid creation** via mouse clicks, and interactive **obstacles** that mimic real-world constraints like trees.
 Additionally, this will be the first project to integrate these advanced behaviors using cmu_graphics, making it unique in both its scope and implementation framework.

 ***
 ### How the Buttons work?